Screech Owls

-The Screech Owls is a Canadian mystery TV series based on Roy MacGregor's The Screech Owls book series, that originally aired on YTV from September 1, 2000, to February 1, 2002.
+The Screech Owls is a Canadian mystery television series based on Roy MacGregor's The Screech Owls book series, that originally aired on YTV from September 1, 2000, to February 10, 2002.

 It was nominated for Best Children's or Youth Series or Program at the 16th Gemini Awards in 2001.
 Jonathan Malen was nominated at the Young Artist's Awards.
-In the USA, it was aired alongside other Canadian imports on The Hub Network.
+In the USA, it was aired alongside other Canadian imports on Discovery Kids.